Glitterati (film): Production

-Filming took place over two weeks, beginning in London, and followed by Amsterdam, Paris, Barcelona, Cadaques, Munich, Zermatt, Florence, Venice, and Rome.
+Filming took place over two weeks, beginning in London, and followed by Amsterdam, Paris, Barcelona, Cadaqués, Munich, Zermatt, Florence, Venice, and Rome.

 Roger Avary instructed Kip Pardue to remain in character as Victor Ward for the entire duration of filming.
 Avary followed Pardue with a PAL Sony PD-150, and Greg Shapiro, the producer.
 Pardue would interact with members of the public, and Shapiro would later ask them to sign release forms.

 Release

 Avary described the film as "ethically questionable" and stated that he has no intention to release it on DVD, but only to show it privately in "sporadic surprise screenings".
 Bret Easton Ellis said of the film that "for many legal reasons, it will never see the light of day" as it's "basically about 90 minutes of [Pardue] actually in character seducing women throughout Europe."